 Over recent years there has been a massive influx of coworking spaces being set up across London.
-Companies such as Virgin and WeWork have set up multiple office spaces and the city has become a monopoly board of large co-working bodies.
-While these organisations offer great office space, exciting networking opportunities and flexible rental options, they’re not always the best option for every small business and are often full because of their popularity!
+Companies such as WeWork have set up multiple office spaces and the city has become a monopoly board of large co-working bodies.
+While these organisations offer great office space, exciting networking opportunities and flexible rental options, they’re not always the best option for every small business and are often full because of their popularity.

 Even if the price doesn’t bother you, you might want a different location.
 Wework have offices in Southbank, Devonshire Square, Moorgate, Spitalfields, Southbank and Soho (yeah they pretty much have it covered) but what if you need something more north or south, or just want somewhere a bit smaller and quieter.

 Let’s take a quick look at WeWork.
 They have six offices located within central London; they offer flexible memberships options; you get invited to workshops and events; and they provide facilities such as conference rooms, kitchens, and even free fruit, but… what if they’re not what you’re looking for?

 Here are some alternatives to WeWork and other large co-working organisations.